 - Dr Pete Shaw, University of Southampton and Chair of the Bourne Rivulet Initiative.

 - Dr Ben Rushbrook, Hampshire & Isle of Wight Wildlife Trust.

-- Test & Itchen Winterbourne PhD – this project is a collaboration between Nottingham Trent University (NTU), the Environment Agency (EA), The Vitacress Conservation Trust (VCT) and the Hampshire & Isle of Wight Wildlife Trust (HIWWT).
-The goal is to better understand the ecology of temporary chalk streams – winterbournes – dynamic ecosystems valued for recreation, water quality and biodiversity, but also subject to many human pressures.
-This improved understanding will underpin enhanced monitoring and management to better protect winterbourne biodiversity and ecosystem functioning.
+This project is a collaboration between Nottingham Trent University (NTU), the Environment Agency (EA), The Vitacress Conservation Trust (VCT) and the Hampshire & Isle of Wight Wildlife Trust (HIWWT).
+The goal is to better understand the ecology of temporary chalk streams – Winterbournes – dynamic ecosystems valued for recreation, water quality and biodiversity, but also subject to many human pressures.
+This improved understanding will underpin enhanced monitoring and management to better protect Winterbourne biodiversity and ecosystem functioning.

 The fractionation of phosphorus in UK chalk stream surface waters and its relevance to the regulation and management of water quality

-P.J.
-Shawa, K.C.
-Leunga and D. Clarkeb published their findings on phosphorus in UK chalk stream surface waters in July 2021 in the Journal of Environmental Management.
+Shaw, Leung and Clarke published their findings on phosphorus in UK chalk stream surface waters in July 2021 in the Journal of Environmental Management.

 Key findings include:

 - Monitoring P in rivers should be viable for regulators and scientifically meaningful.